HaRsH00000007/AI_Threat_Intelligence_Dashboard/README.md

 An **AI-driven Cyber Security Threat Intelligence Dashboard** that leverages **Large Language Models (LLMs)** to assist Blue Teams and SOC analysts in **threat classification, IOC extraction, automated report generation, and threat intelligence analysis**.

-This project explores how **AI + Cyber Security** can work together to reduce manual effort in log analysis, threat triage, and incident reporting.
+This project demonstrates how **AI meets Cyber Security** to reduce manual effort in log analysis, threat triage, and incident reporting.

 ---

 ## 🚀 Project Motivation

-Cyber security teams deal with massive amounts of logs, alerts, and threat intelligence data every day.
+Cyber security teams process huge volumes of logs, alerts, and threat intelligence every day.
 Manual analysis is time-consuming and error-prone.

-This project was built to experiment with:
+This project was built to explore:
 - How **LLMs can assist SOC workflows**
 - How AI can **classify threats from raw logs**
-- How Indicators of Compromise (IOCs) can be **automatically extracted**
+- How IOCs can be **automatically extracted**
-- How **SOC-grade reports** can be generated using AI
+- How **SOC-grade threat reports** can be generated using AI

-The goal is not to replace analysts, but to **augment Blue Team operations** using AI.
+The goal is not to replace analysts, but to **augment Blue Team operations**.

 ---